Moinkhan8439/CRUD-API/README.md

 4. The homepage shows the operation and the url link to perform the operation just add the given value with the base url i.e http://127.0.0.1:8000/

+Note: i am expecting you to have django and django rest framework installed on your system.